Initial Certification (IC) Advisory Committees

 Wayne Newhauser, PhD

-Louisiana State University and Mary Bird Perkins Cancer Center, Baton Rouge, LA
+Louisiana State University and Mary Bird Perkins Cancer Center, Baton Rouge

 Sponsoring Organization: Society of Directors of Academic Medical Physics Programs (SDAMPP)